kpenname/AmaKaren_Books/README.md

    g.
 The review page lists the reviews the visitor has given and includes a form for them to write more reviews.
 They can give the book a rating of 1-5, any number outside these bounds is changed to match the requirements of the database.
 For example, they enter 100, it will be stored as 5

    h.
-The messagge page allows visitors to send us a message that will be stored in the database.
+The message page allows visitors to send us a message that will be stored in the database.

    i.
 The header contains a logout link that brings the visitor back to the home page once the cookies are deleted.